NFYK10006U Diffusive and Stochastic Processes

 At the conclusion of the course students are expected to be able to:

-- Explain basic concepts in stochastic integrals.
+- Explain basic concepts in stochastic integrals, and use it to describe geometric Brownian motions.

 - Explain the Poisson process and the birth and death process.
 Use master equations to describe time evolution and steady state of the processes.

-- Explain asymmetric simple exclusion process and some related models to describe traffic flow and jamming transition in one-dimensional flows.
+- Explain asymmetric simple exclusion process and related models to describe traffic flow and jamming transition in one-dimensional flows.

 This course will provide the students with mathematical tools that have application in range of fields within and beyond physics.
 Examples of the fields include non-equilibrium statistical physics, biophysics, soft-matter physics, complex systems, econophysics, social physics, chemistry, molecular biology, ecology, etc. This course will provide the students with a competent background for further studies within the research field, i.e. a M.Sc. project.